David Bieber

-David Francis Bieber (born 3 February 1966), also known under the alias Nathan Wayne Coleman, is an American convicted murderer.
-A fugitive from the United States, he murdered police constable (PC) Ian Broadhurst and attempted to murder PCs Neil Roper and James Banks on 26 December 2003 in Leeds, England, sparking a nationwide search before he was captured.
+David Francis Bieber (born 3 February 1966), also known under the alias Nathan Wayne Coleman, is an American murderer.
+Originally from Fort Myers, Florida, he fatally shot police constable (PC) Ian Broadhurst and wounded PC Neil Roper while attempting to shoot PC James Banks on 26 December 2003 in Leeds, England, sparking a nationwide search before he was captured.
 He was given a whole life sentence after being found guilty of murder in December 2004 and the trial judge recommended that he should never be released; however, in 2008 this sentence was reduced to a minimum term of 37 years by the Court of Appeal, after which he could apply for parole.

 Florida shootings

 Bieber is originally from Fort Myers, Florida.
 After leaving school, he was briefly a US Marine before being discharged for going AWOL.

 Bieber became a drug dealer and bodybuilder.
 On 9 February 1995 a fellow bodybuilder, Markus Mueller, was shot and killed in Fort Myers.
 Police arrested Bieber, thinking he had hired a hitman, but later released him due to lack of evidence.
 In November 1995, Bieber's former girlfriend Michelle Marsh was attacked by the same gunman who had attacked Mueller.
 All four shots missed.

 Bieber fled the state, assuming the identity of Nathan Wayne Coleman by stealing the identity of a deceased child and escaping the country in 1996.